risingwavelabs/risingwave-docs-legacy/cloud/about-faq.md

 ## What are the differences between the free-tier plan and customized plans for invited users?

-The free-tier plan offers all the essential resources to operate a RisingWave Database, but there is a five-day limit on its lifespan.
-After this period, your data will be deleted.
+The free-tier plan offers all the essential resources to operate a RisingWave Database, but there is a seven-day limit on its lifespan.
 In contrast, the customized plan provides more flexibility in configuring the resources to meet your specific requirements and has no lifespan limit.

 ## Can I change the cluster plan?